jsposato/docs/Mobiquity/Creating a Sonar Project.md

 # Jenkins setup

 ## What do I need to configure system-wide?
+There shouldn't be any system-wide configuration if your Jenkins master was created by FIRE.

 ## What do I need to configure for a specific job?
+For a job, you need to add a build step of 'Invoke Standalone SonarQube Analysis'

+You can either create a sonar-project.properties in the root of your repository (preferred) or configure the project properties in the job configuration